How To Measure For Cabinet Doors

 Height = opening + (overlay x 2)

-The amount of overlay will also help determine the type of concealed hinges that you need.
+The amount of overlay will determine the type of concealed hinges that you need.
 For instance, an overlay of 1-¼ inch will use a 1-¼” concealed overlay hinge.
-These instructions assume that you have an equal overlay on both sides of your cabinet opening, which is typically the case.
+These instructions assume an equal overlay on both sides of your cabinet opening, which is typically the case except for double doors.
 Some custom cabinetry in face frame applications will have larger overlays on either side of the door.

-If you want to have split doors or double doors with an overlay, the measurement will be slightly different.
+If you’re measuring for split doors or double doors with an overlay, the measurement will be slightly different.
 You’ll need to subtract a reveal (the gap between the doors) to achieve the proper overlay.
 This ensures the doors have enough clearance to open and close without hitting each other.

 Here’s how to measure for double doors:

-- Measure the width and height of the cabinet opening
+As with standard doors, start by measuring the width and height of the cabinet opening.

-Use the following formulas to guide your measurements:
+Use the following formulas to determine the door size:

 Width = (opening + (overlay x 2) - reveal) / 2